 Prior Enlisted Officer Financial Independence

 I just had a quick question for you.
 I am also an active duty military officer (03E) with 12 years of service and am looking for independence by the age of 40.
 I am currently 30.
 My question is this: I currently invest 20% of my base pay into TSP and I try and max out my USAA Roth however with 2 small kids that’s kind of hard.
 I was wondering how much you recommend putting into Roth’s before you start venturing out?
 I was also wondering how much you recommend having in a savings account?
 I currently have no revolving debt and I own 1 house that i rent out.
-I also do the chase trifecta for points ( sapphire reserve, unlimited and freedom) Thanks.
+I also do the chase trifecta for points ( sapphire reserve, freedom unlimited and freedom flex) Thanks.

 Are you planning on doing 20?
 Did you opt into the BRS?
 What is the expense ratio on your USAA Roth IRA?